That-Dev-Girl-Sites/jhalabi.com/_posts/2017-11-26-beta-pregnancy-tests-are-a-thing.md

 layout: post
 title: "Beta pregnancy tests are a thing"
 date: "2017-11-26"
+redirect_from: "/blog/beta-pregnancy-tests-are-a-thing"
 categories:
   - pregnancy
 tags:
   - first trimester
+excerpt: This is the pregnancy test you get after your pregnancy test to make sure you're still pregnant.
 ---

 After learning I was pregnant, I went home for Thanksgiving _(as one does?)_ and spent 4 days dodging questions about why I wasn't drinking and why I would chase squirrels any time someone lit up a cigarette.